lorin/resilience-engineering/README.md

 ## Jens Rasmussen

 Jens Rasmussen was an enormously influential researcher in human factors and safety systems.
-In particular, you can see his influence in the work of Sidney Dekker, Nancy Leveson, David Woods
+In particular, you can see his influence in the work of Sidney Dekker, Nancy Leveson, David Woods.

 ### Contributions